 Rydal Hall, Ambleside LA22 9LX

-The workshop will typically take between 8 and 12 people from Friday evening until Sunday afternoon.
+Join Stewart in the beautiful setting of Rydal Hall in the Lake District, for a weekend of intensive fiddle tuition.
+The workshop will typically take between 10 and 15 people from Friday evening until Sunday afternoon.This course can accommodate a broad range of experience and ability, ranging from competent beginner to upper intermediate, but is not suitable for absolute or early beginners.
 All tuition, resources, accommodation, food and daytime refreshments are included.
 Sheet music and mp3 files of the tunes covered are sent out in advance, and recordings of exercises from the course are sent on to you afterwards.

 These courses are centred around the technical issues that come with playing fiddle music, with as much emphasis on the how as there is on the what.
 Focusing on left-hand and bowing technique, with stylistic interpretation of the music a key feature, these workshops delve deep into the tunes, extracting exercises to improve technique and allow its application to a wider repertoire.
 Tunes are carefully selected for their technical or stylistic content whilst also baring in mind practical considerations such as their usefulness in folk music sessions or as dance repertoire.
 The tunes are taught ‘as if by ear’, meaning they are taught phrase by phrase at a tempo and with sufficient repetition to enable learning without recourse to reading notation, but with notation available at any point should that be desired or necessary.
 This encourages the development of aural pattern recognition and general musicality, enhancing musicianship and the enjoyment of playing music in social settings.

-Places on Advanced Fiddle Techniques courses are available on application.
 For further information or to express your interest in this course, please email Ali (firstname.lastname@example.org)